ada-lang-io/ada-lang-io/docs/projects-to-work-on.md

   places.
 Promoting it would also be a benefit.
 - **[SPARKNaCl](https://github.com/rod-chapman/SPARKNaCl/)** is a cryptographic
   library fully proven in SPARK with no runtime nor external dependencies.
-It would be nice seing it receive a bit more marketing in non-Ada environments and projects implemented with it!
+It would be nice seeing it receive a bit more marketing in non-Ada environments and projects implemented with it!

 ### Miscellaneous